 TIPS FOR BELLYDANCE PHOTOSHOOTS

 The first step I recommend is creating a mood board with inspirational images for your shoot.
-This is a collection of your favourite photographs of dancers, as well as of images in fashion and other areas you like.
+This is a collection of your favorite photographs of dancers, as well as of images in fashion and other areas you like.
 This is a creative blueprint to help you craft a vision for your photo session, helping you discover poses, make up, locations and lighting that appeal to you.
 Sharing the mood board with your photographer will help him plan the shoot from his point of view.
 Seeing all those photos together will reveal certain themes you like but maybe not on a conscious level.
 Maybe you are into bright, magical scenes, maybe you are drawn to feeling, closeups, or maybe you really enjoy a sexy powerful pose.
 Your mood board will help you see those preferences.

 HAIR & MAKE UP